 arrived at Plymouth on 2 August for refuelling, and the

 cruiser DAUNTLESS departed Penang.

 of Kintyre at 0500, destroyer VORTIGERN joined the force

 yacht MASKI was sunk by gunfire of submarine

-by the submarine which arrived back at Blyth on 8
+by the submarine which arrived back at Blyth on 8 August.